-Mont Rose College of Management and Sciences in London offers this course with the approval of BTEC Edexcel.
-The Pearson BTEC Level-5 HND Hospitality Management.
-This course provides a specialist work-related programme of study that covers key knowledge, understanding and practical skills required in the hospitality industry and also offers particular specialist emphasis through the choice of specialised units.
+Mont Rose College of Management and Sciences offers this course with the approval of BTEC Edexcel.
+The Pearson BTEC Level 5 Higher National Diploma in Hospitality Management provides a specialist work-related programme of study that covers the key knowledge, understanding, and practical skills required in the hospitality industry and also offers particular specialist emphasis through the choice of specialist units.

 |Awarding Body||Pearson Edexcel|

 |Level of Course||HND is a Level 5 qualification (equivalent to the second year of a UK bachelor’s degree).
 There is an embedded Higher National Certificate (HNC) Level 4 element.
 The learner can choose to exit at this point with the HNC qualification|

 |Number of Credit Hours||Upon successful completion of the course, the student will have completed at least 15 units and 240 + credits.
 On completion of HNC, the student will have completed at least 8 units and 120 + credits|

 |BTEC Higher National Certificate (1 Year)||The HNC is a level-4 qualification delivered over one year.
 The HNC is an embedded component of the HND; however, it can be taken as a stand-alone qualification.
 If a student opts to take the HNC, the student would be eligible for Higher National Certificate after successful completion of a minimum of 8 modules|

 |BTEC Higher National Diploma (2 Years)||The HND is a level 5 qualification delivered over two years, the first year at level 4 and the second year at level 5.
 If a student opts to take the HND, the student would be eligible for a Higher National Diploma after the successful completion of a minimum of 15 modules|

 |Attendance||A full-time student is required to attend 21 hours per week in term time|